McCoyGroup/Psience/docs/Psience/VPT2/Hamiltonian/PerturbationTheoryHamiltonian.md

 ## <a id="Psience.VPT2.Hamiltonian.PerturbationTheoryHamiltonian">PerturbationTheoryHamiltonian</a>
 Represents the main Hamiltonian used in the perturbation theory calculation.
-Uses a harmonic oscillator basis for representing H0, H1, and H2 (and only goes up to H2 for now).
+Uses a harmonic oscillator basis for representing H0, H1, H2 etc.
-Will before too long be split into a PerturbationTheoryHandler and a PerturbationTheoryHamiltonian where the Hamiltonian just implements the split of the perturbation and the Handler manages the equations.
+The PT process is split into a PerturbationTheorySolver and a PerturbationTheoryHamiltonian where the Hamiltonian just implements the split of the perturbation and the Solver manages the equations.

 ### Properties and Methods
 <a id="Psience.VPT2.Hamiltonian.PerturbationTheoryHamiltonian.__init__" class="docs-object-method">&nbsp;</a>